Florida Pet Trusts: How to Provide for Your Animals After Death

 "I leave $10,000 to my friend Jane for the care of my dog Max."

 Here is the problem.
 Once Jane gets that money, she has no legal obligation to spend it on Max.
-She could pocket the cash and drop Max at a shelter.
-Courts will not stop her because that $10,000 became her property the moment she received it.
+She could pocket the cash and drop Max at a shelter, and no Florida court will stop her, because that $10,000 became her property the moment she received it.

 How to Create a Florida Pet Trust